19 Nov 2021

 Recognising the importance of community efforts in riding out this pandemic, we also joined hands with others who were distributing essential resources.
 In June 2020, we by committing $70,000 to purchase its first batch of made-in-Singapore masks from Razer’s mask manufacturing line.
 These masks were distributed to over 1,300 tenants and frontline staff across our malls, as part of our continuous commitment to prioritising the health and well-being of the community.
 Spaces were provided across our malls for the placement of Razer’s mask vending machines, so that shoppers can conveniently claim free masks from the vending machines or purchase more masks when patronising the malls.

 90 staff volunteers packed 1,000 food bundles which were distributed to families across Singapore.

-Not forgetting the ever-growing importance of environmental sustainability, Frasers Property Retail has been since 2019 to collect non-perishable food items, which are distributed to those in need.
+Not forgetting the ever-growing importance of food waste reduction, Frasers Property Retail has been since 2019 to collect non-perishable food items, which are distributed to those in need.
 In 2020 alone, we collected 7,000kg of food donations as part of our ‘Don’t Let Good Food Go To Waste’ campaign, which is aimed at reducing food waste while tackling food insecurity.
 With the rise in food aid requests amid the pandemic, we decided to extend our reach and celebrate the spirit of giving to more families during the Christmas period last year.
 Over the festive season, , five times more than the amount distributed over the same period in the year before.

 Adopting innovative solutions to protect our community